McCall Zerboni: Western New York Flash (WPS, WPSL Elite, NWSL)

 Zerboni signed with the Western New York Flash for the 2011 season.

 After the WPS folded in early 2012, Zerboni played for the Western New York Flash in the Women's Premier Soccer League Elite as the team captain.

 In January 2013, the Western New York Flash announced that Zerboni would return to the team its inaugural season of the National Women's Soccer League.
 During the 2013 season Zerboni scored 1 goal in 20 games for the Flash.
 In her final season with the Flash, she added another 24 appearances of which 23 were starts while playing 2,036 minutes (ranked seventh overall in the league), scoring three goals, and adding a pair of assists.

 Portland Thorns FC (NWSL) 2015

 The Portland Thorns FC acquired Zerboni in a trade alongside Kathryn Williamson in exchange for midfielder Amber Brooks on November 6, 2014 in an attempt to give the team more available full-time players for the coming 2015 season, during which the Thorns anticipated needing to fill in for players called up to the national team to participate in the 2015 FIFA Women's World Cup.
-On the June 19 match against FC Kansas City, Zerboni despicably stepped on the back of FC Kansas City forward Shea Groom, resulting in a 2 games suspension.
+During the June 19 match against FC Kansas City, Zerboni stepped on the back of forward Shea Groom and received a two‑game suspension.